 Rush University and Rush University Medical Center (hereinafter, collectively referred to as Rush) comply with the requirements of the Drug-Free Schools and Communities Act (DFSCA), and the Drug-Free Workplace Act, and our policy implements those requirements.
 In accordance with the laws, Rush will review its compliance efforts on a biennial basis to measure effectiveness and to ensure that the standards of conduct and conduct sanctions are appropriate and have been consistently enforced.

-All members of the Rush community are encouraged to review the information on the following pages.
 This information is distributed annually on every first Monday of October, and it is provided on an ongoing basis during student, faculty and staff orientations and meetings.
-Distribution occurs in a variety of ways including, but not limited to, U.S. mail, electronic transmission, within registration and/or orientation materials, as a Leap Online module, on Blackboard, and/or by personal distribution during classes or meetings.
+Distribution occurs in a variety of ways including, but not limited to, U.S. mail, electronic transmission, within registration and/or orientation materials, as a Leap Online module, on Blackboard and/or by personal distribution during classes or meetings.

 Rush University Medical Center supports the surgeon general’s report on use of tobacco products as a major cause of preventable death.
 Tobacco use has been documented to contribute significantly to health problems for those who engage in the practice and those who are subjected to an environment where tobacco smoke is present.